joshuabhatnagar/packages-report/README.md

 ## Overview

-The goal of packages-report is to summarize the analysis of my R package installations.
+The goal of packages-report is to summarize my R package installations.

 I have 225 add-on packages installed.